A misguided notion in many facilities, small businesses, and organizations today is:

 I know the questions on your lips, as you read this post, are what is preventive maintenance, and how important is it?
 Here’s everything you need to know about preventive maintenance.

-Preventative Maintenance is a maintenance schedule process that is performed on equipment and systems to reduce the likelihood of unplanned breakdowns.
+Preventative maintenance involves proactively scheduling maintenance activities which are needed for equipment and systems to reduce the likelihood of unplanned breakdowns.

 It is important to perform maintenance activity on the machine while it is operable and ensure functional reliability.

 It focuses on providing a systematic inspection, detection, and correction of any failure before its occurrence or before it turns into a major defect.

 This form of maintenance includes testing, adjusting, measuring, and replacing any part of the equipment to prevent the fault from occurring.

 You can implement a preventive maintenance program by using facility management software.

 In the present world, preventive maintenance is playing a vital role, as the use of machines and equipment is an advantage.